acgrissom/2016-ml-course/assignments/programming1.md

 * Include this in your submission, including any test/train/dev sets you used.
 * Write a Naïve Bayes classifier to predict the class of the plant based on the other features.
  * There are continuous values in the feature set.
 Figure out how to handle this and incorporate the strategy into your classifier.
 Justify your decision in your report.
+* To prevent underflow in probability calculations, the standard approach is to use log probabilities.
 * Convert the data to Vowpal Wabbit's format and run the same experiments with the loss function(s) of your choice, comparing the results.
 * Up to 10 point bonus: Add smoothing.
 * Write a report according to the syllabus's guidelines.
 Submit a zip (or tar.gz) file to Moodle with all of your materials.